If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 1. Oil Extract

-This you can prepare by mixing propolis with any food-grade oil such as olive, coconut, or sunflower.
+You can prepare by mixing propolis with any food-grade oil such as olive, coconut, or sunflower.
 You can also mix it with butter.
 Heat the mixture gently in a water bath while stirring for at least 10 minutes.
 Filter the resulting extract and keep it in sealed containers

 2. Hydrolyzed propolis